KPI of the Day – Logistics: % Transport capacity utilization

 To assess the effective usage of transportation capacity, or in other words, how well/efficient the available transportation storage space is used.

-Regardless of the transportation channel – air, water or land – the issue of low % Transport capacity utilization is widespread, bringing along high annual losses for companies worldwide.
-Transportation is a vital process to ensure the movement of goods, employs a large workforce and positively contributes to economic growth.
+Regardless of the transportation channel – air, water, or land – the issue of low % Transport capacity utilization is widespread, bringing along high annual losses for companies worldwide.
+Transportation is a vital process, ensuring the movement of goods, the employment of a large workforce, and the positive contribution to economic growth.

 This KPI is a suited measure of transport efficiency, as it indicates how well resources are utilized by operating companies in the logistics/distribution sector.
 High values for this indicator drive profitability for the logistics and distribution company.
 They also lead to lower prices and increased customer satisfaction.

 Furthermore, environmental regulations worldwide impose the reduction of CO2 emissions.
 This exerts pressure on distribution companies to increase their % Transport capacity utilization rates.

 Given these considerations, some of the best industry practices are as follows:

 - Engaging in collaborations with other shippers for advantages such as being able to offer additional services, ensuring a better geographical coverage and volume exchange;